pymupdf/PyMuPDF-Optional-Material/docs/document.rst

             - ``page`` (int) is the target page number **(attention: 1-based to support getToC()-output)**, must be in valid page range if positive.
 Set this to ``-1`` if there is no target, or the target is external.

             - ``dest`` (optional) is a dictionary or a number.
 If a number, it will be interpreted as the desired height (in points) this entry should point to on ``page`` in the current document.
-Use a dictionary (like the one given as output by ``getToC(simple = False)``) if you want to store destinations that are either "named", or reside outside this documennt (other files, internet resources, etc.).
+Use a dictionary (like the one given as output by ``getToC(simple=False)``) if you want to store destinations that are either "named", or reside outside this documennt (other files, internet resources, etc.).

       :rtype: int
       :returns: ``outline`` and ``getToC()`` will be updated upon successful execution.
 The return code will either equal the number of inserted items (``len(toc)``) or the number of deleted items if ``toc`` is an empty sequence.